 - RViz: supporting visualization in Python and which can interact with other ROS packages.

 Many external viewers can also be integrated.
-See the example here for more information.
+For more information, see the example here.

-To cite Pinocchio in your academic research, please use the following bibtex entry:
+To cite Pinocchio in your academic research, please consider citing the software paper and use the following BibTeX entry:

 @inproceedings{carpentier2019pinocchio,